Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

 \subsection{Theoretical Analysis of QKAN}

-We analyze the architectural design of QKAN and establish its quantum advantages over classical KAN.
-First, we present an approximation theory for KART (\cref{thm:Approx_theory}) based on Fourier series, extending Theorem~2.1 of \citet{liu2024kan} from the case of B-spline basis functions.
-We then investigate the frequency spectrum, $C^m$-norm approximation error, and parameter estimation for the Fourier series representation of single-qubit data re-uploading circuits within QKAN, as formalized in \cref{thm:qkan_linear}.
+We analyze the architectural design of QKAN and establish its parameter-efficiency advantages over classical KAN and Fourier-series-based KAN at the level of approximation capacity.
+First, we present an approximation theory for KAN (\cref{thm:Approx_theory}) based on Fourier series, extending Theorem~2.1 of \citet{liu2024kan} from the case of B-spline basis functions.
+We then investigate the accessible frequency spectrum and Fourier approximation capacity of single-qubit data re-uploading circuits within QKAN, as formalized in \cref{thm:qkan_linear}.